FChris/godo/CONTRIBUTING.md

 ### Before you get started

-Please also read the README.md and CODE_OF_CONDUCT.md before you get started so you have all the information I expect you to have.
+Please also read the [README](https://github.com/FChris/godo/blob/master/README.md) and the [CODE OF CONDUCT](https://github.com/FChris/godo/blob/master/CODE_OF_CONDUCT.md) before you get started so you have all the information I expect you to have.

 ### Submit a contribution